1. Where do the coding guidelines come from?

 If a patient has multiple burns of varying degrees or thickness, list the most severe burn first.
 Generally, 3rd degree burns should be listed before 2nd degree burns, which are listed before 1st degree/superficial burns.
 Additional codes should be assigned for the percentage of TBSA of the burn and the percentage involving third degree burns.

-The final diagnosis should always be as specific as possible.
-However, if at the end of an encounter, no clear diagnosis can be established, it is acceptable to code sign(s) and/or symptom(s) instead of a diagnosis.
+The principal diagnosis should always be as specific as possible.
+However, if at the end of an encounter, no clear diagnosis can be established, it is acceptable to code sign(s) and/or symptom(s) for the clinical impression.
 For example, a patient may present with abdominal pain and after careful evaluation no definitive cause such as gastritis, cholecystitis, pancreatitis, or bowel obstruction is identified.
 “Abdominal pain” would be an acceptable diagnosis.
-Note that for accurate ICD-10 code assignment, it is important to specify the location of the pain such as epigastric, RUQ, RLQ, etc.
+Note that for accurate ICD-10 code assignment, it is important to specify the location of the pain such as epigastric, RUQ, periumbilical or generalized, etc.

-Signs or symptoms that are routinely associated with a disease process do not need be listed separately.
+Signs or symptoms that are routinely associated with a disease process are not listed separately.
 For example, a patient who presents with chest pain and is found to have an NSTEMI should be coded as an NSTEMI.
 There is no need to list the symptom of chest pain as a diagnosis.
+Similarly, cough is implicit in bronchitis.
+Similarly, vomiting and diarrhea are considered inherent in gastroenteritis and would not be coded separately.

-The short answer is no. Medicare's Evaluation and Management Guidelines state although your differential diagnoses may include “possible,” “probable,” or “rule out” diagnoses to reflect the complexity of your medical decision making, ICD 10 coding rules state you cannot use R/O, probable, suspected, possible, etc. as diagnosis codes.
-Instead, the final diagnosis should reflect the highest degree of certainty known during the ED visit.
-For example, if appropriate cardiac patients may be diagnosed with STEMI, NSTEMI, unstable angina, or ACS.
-If a patient has chest pain of uncertain etiology, it should be classified as to the type of chest pain (chest wall, precordial, atypical, etc.)
+While your differential diagnoses may include “possible,” “probable,”, “rule out” or “consistent with” diagnoses to reflect the complexity of your medical decision making, ICD 10 coding rules for outpatient services state you cannot use these “indeterminant terms” as diagnosis codes.
+Instead, the principal diagnosis should reflect the highest degree of certainty known during the ED visit.
+If a patient has chest pain of uncertain etiology, it should be classified as to the type of chest pain (chest wall, precordial, atypical, or unspecified, etc.).
+However, if the physician lists a diagnosis as definitive, even if noted with an indeterminant term in the MDM, it is codes for that condition.
+For example, the physician may note “lab findings consistent with dehydration”, it would be coded as definitive if listed as a discharge diagnosis.

 Here are the four basic choices you currently have when coding SIRS and Sepsis conditions:

 Best practice would be to list the medical condition that is causing the patient to be unresponsive.
-Since there is no code for “Unresponsive”, it would be better to list “Altered mental state”, “Unconscious”, “Coma”, or “Stupor” if medically appropriate.
+Since there is no code for “Unresponsive”, use the code that best explains the patient’s presentation.
+This can range from “Encephalopathy” (including metabolic, toxic, hypertensive, other, and unspecified) to “Altered mental state,” “Unconscious,” “Coma,” or “Stupor”.
 There are also codes for transient alteration of awareness (R40.4) and somnolence (R40.0).

-ICD-10-CM also includes a code set for NIH Stroke Scale 0-42 (R29.7- -).
-The score may be used in conjunction with acute stroke codes I63 to identify the patient’s neurological status and the severity of the stroke.
+ICD-10-CM also includes a code sets for NIH Stroke Scale 0-42 (R29.7- -) and coma scale (R40.2-).
+The Stroke Scale may be used in conjunction with acute stroke codes I63 to identify the patient’s neurological status and the severity of the stroke.
 These codes should be sequenced after the acute stroke diagnosis code(s).
+The coma scale is used with any associated traumatic brain injury and can indicate the time frame when performed, e.g., pre-hospital score, score on arrival to the ED.

 Yes and no. Coding convention states that you don’t need a “final” diagnosis but that the diagnosis is to the level of clinical certainty for the encounter.
 The diagnosis code(s) help support medical necessity for the encounter.
 The level of service a physician gets paid should be determined by the Nature of the Presenting Complaint and the Complexity of the Medical Decision Making performed.